Alphabet Inc (GOOG) Stock: A Look at the Analyst Recommendations - News Heater

 GOOG’s Market Performance

-Alphabet Inc (GOOG) has experienced a -1.33% fall in stock performance for the past week, with a 4.10% rise in the past month, and a 12.19% rise in the past quarter.
-The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are at 2.11% for GOOG.
-The simple moving average for the last 20 days is 0.26% for GOOG stock, with a simple moving average of 17.86% for the last 200 days.
+Alphabet Inc (GOOG) has seen a -9.76% fall in stock performance for the week, with a -7.31% decline in the past month and a -7.29% plunge in the past quarter.
+The volatility ratio for the week is 2.50%, and the volatility levels for the past 30 days are at 2.20% for GOOG.
+The simple moving average for the past 20 days is -9.77% for GOOG’s stock, with a 5.35% simple moving average for the past 200 days.

 Analysts’ Opinion of GOOG